 What To Do If Your Dog’s Eye Is Scratched?

 Always get your dog checked out by a vet if you suspect his eye has been scratched.
 Even if you can’t see much, your vet may be able to detect small scratches or ulcers on the cornea using a special dye.
 Left untreated these could become worse over time and could lead to serious problems.

 Can A Dog Get Bartonella From A Cat Scratch?

 While it is possible for a dog to contract Bartonella from a cat, it is very unlikely.
 Bartonella is more commonly seen in people injured by cats than it is in dogs.
-However, if your pup seems unwell following an injury from a cat then it is always best to get them checked out.
+However, if your pup seems unwell following an injury from a cat, then it is always best to get them checked out.

 Most injuries from a cat’s claws tend to be superficial, and the majority of dogs survive without a scratch.
 But eye injuries have the potential to be a bit more serious.
 Always get your dog checked over by a vet if you are worried about what you see, especially if there are alarming symptoms.
-Try and reduce future fights from happening by giving your cat areas he can escape from the dog and by supervising young puppies closely.
+Try and reduce future fights by giving your cat areas he can escape from the dog and supervising young puppies closely.

 My dog was scratched on eye by a cat, and i don't have any money to take him to the clinic.
 How can i resolve this issue.
 My dog has never had a primary vet.
 But he has been to the pound before.